Revisiting Long-term Time Series Forecasting: An Investigation on Linear Mapping

-Recently, there have been increasing interests in using Transformer-based methods to capture long-term temporal correlations in time series forecasting~\cite{Informer2020Zhou, Autoformer2021Wu, FEDformer2022Zhou, Pyraformer2022Liu, Scaleformer2022Shabani, Crossformer2023zhang}.
+Recently, there have been increasing interests in using Transformer-based methods to capture long-term temporal correlations in time series forecasting~\cite{Informer2020Zhou, Autoformer2021Wu, Pyraformer2022Liu, Scaleformer2022Shabani, Crossformer2023zhang, PMDformer}.
 These methods have demonstrated promising results through various attention mechanisms and non-autoregressive generation (NAR) techniques.
 However, a recent work LTSF-Linear family~\cite{DLinear2022Zeng} has shown that these Transformer-based methods may not be as effective as previously thought and found that their reported forecasting results may mainly rely on one-pass prediction compared to autoregressive generation.
-Instead, the LTSF-Linear, which uses only a single linear layer, surprisingly outperformed existing complex architectures by a large margin.
+Instead, the LTSF-Linear, which uses only one single linear layer\footnote{In general, a linear layer is defined as an affine transformation $\mathbf{Y}=\mathbf{X}\mathbf{W}^\top+\mathbf{b}$.}, surprisingly outperformed existing complex architectures by a large margin.
 Built on this work, subsequent approaches~\cite{SCINet2021Liu, PatchTST2022Nie, Li2023MTSMixersMT, wu2023timesnet} discarded the encoder-decoder architecture and focused on developing temporal feature extractors and modeling the mapping between historical inputs and predictions.
 While these methods have achieved improved forecasting performance, they are still not significantly better than linear models.
 Additionally, they often require a large number of adjustable hyper-parameters and specific training tricks, such as normalization and channel-specific processing, which may potentially affect the fairness of comparison.
-Based on these observations, we raise the following questions: (1) Are temporal feature extractors effective for long-term time series forecasting?
-(2) What are the underlying mechanisms explaining the effectiveness of linear mapping in time series forecasting? and (3) What are the limits of linear models and how can we improve them?
+Based on these observations, we raise the following questions: \textbf{ \textcircled{\small1}} Given the marginal improvement compared to a single linear layer, are temporal feature extractors effective for long-term time series forecasting across commonly used benchmarks? \textbf{ \textcircled{\small2}} What are the underlying mechanisms explaining the effectiveness of affine mapping in time series forecasting? and \textbf{ \textcircled{\small3}} What are the limits of linear models?